 In middlegame positions where you have a material advantage, always consider transitioning into an endgame!
 That means, consider trading pieces off, most importantly rooks and queens.

-If your material advantage is two pawns or more (3 pawns, a piece, etc.), a king and pawn endgame will be winning almost without exception.
+If your material advantage is two pawns or more (3 pawns, a piece, etc.), a king and pawn endgame will be winning almost without exception, so you should go from middlegame to endgame !.
 That means that the safest route is playing simple chess and trading everything off until your opponent resigns.
 An exception to this is a position in which you can win by checkmate, in which case material is irrelevant.

 If your material advantage is, as in most practical high level games, just a pawn, things get more complicated.
 There are numerous theoretically drawn endgames (Philidor, rook pawn and king versus king, two minor pieces versus one, etc.), and you will have to make sure not to simplify hastily.